 The approaching conclusion of the administrative forbearance is mainly caused by the improvement in the U.S. economy due to the growth of the employment rate and the rise of vaccination rates.

-Here are some ways you can get ready for student loan payments restarting in October.
+Here are some ways you can get ready for student loan payments restarting in February of the new year.

 First, you should keep your contact details updated with the Federal Student Aid.
 This way, the Federal Student Aid will be able to successfully send you your billing statement 21 days before the due date of your next payment.
 By receiving timely information, you will not be too surprised about the details of your payment responsibilities.